lehner/gpt/README.md

 GPT is built on top of Grid and utilizes its data parallelism features.
 Here's how they connect:

 1. Grid provides the underlying lattice structure and parallelization.
-2. GPT uses Grid's data types and parallel primitives as well as optimized fermion operators to implement high-level physics algorithms.
+2. GPT uses Grid's data types and parallel primitives as well as optimized fermion operators and the stencil layer to implement high-level physics algorithms.
 3. The `feature/gpt` branch of Grid contains specific optimizations and features for GPT.

 ## Running GPT Efficiently